caolo-game/cecs/README.md

 # Cecs

-Cecs, pronounced [ˈkɛks]a is an ECS implementation supporting Cao-Lo.
+Cecs, pronounced [ˈkɛks] is an ECS implementation supporting Cao-Lo.

 There are many like it, but this one is mine.